childresslab/Cryocontrol/README.md

 Basically if you want to import some useful functions for doing something, this is where the script you're importing from should go.

 `tests/` contains files used for testing any other code in the repo.
-This could should produce no real physical side effects, and only confirm that the logic of the code remains correct between changes.
+This should produce no real physical side effects, and only confirm that the logic of the code remains correct between changes.